gabrielmcg/Docker-docs/ops/README.md

 <li class="li">Configure the network settings so that you can later access the VM using
 SSH.
-Specify and IP address for the network interface, a default gateway, DNSs settings and possibly HTTP/HTTS proxy that apply in your environment. </li>
+Specify an IP address for the network interface, a default gateway, DNS settings and possibly any HTTP/HTTS proxies that apply in your environment. </li>

 <li class="li">Specify a password for the root account and optionally created an admin user. </li>